How To Teach: Ordering Food at a Restaurant

 Importance of Ordering Food at a Restaurant

-No matter what kind of restaurant you are ordering food at, your food order with a cashier or wait staff is a conversation.
-If your students struggle with bilateral conversations (ask question, respond, ask follow up, respond, etc), then ordering food may be a struggle for them.
-The conversation is so routine for the cashier or waitstaff, but the order is so personal, so the conversation speed and reply timing when placing an order can cause lots of confusion and overwhelm!
+No matter what kind of restaurant experience you are ordering food from( fast food, fast casual, or sit-down), your food order with a cashier or wait staff is a conversation.
+If your special education students struggle with bilateral conversations (ask a question, respond, ask a follow-up, respond, repeat), then ordering food may be a struggle for them.
+The conversation is routine for the cashier or waitstaff, but the order is so personal, so the conversation speed and reply timing when placing an order can cause lots of confusion and overwhelm!

 -What is a menu and where do you find it